 The Irish whiskey cocktail zone is where you will find me every time.
 I love pairing use it in place of spirits in classic cocktails (I’ll link to some others further below if you are interested in going down that rabbit hole with me!).

-You really can’t go wrong with the combination of ginger and whiskey, so why not add that Irish whiskey in place of vodka in a mule?
+You really can’t go wrong with the refreshing combination of ginger and whiskey, so why not add that Irish whiskey in place of vodka in a mule?

 Irish whiskey – personally, I like to use Jameson Irish Whiskey as the main ingredient for this cocktail!
 Of course, if there’s a different Irish whiskey you prefer, you can use that instead.

-lime juice – fresh lime juice is what I recommend versus store-bought, because the flavor is a lot more vibrant and light.
+lime juice – fresh squeezed lime juice is what I recommend versus store-bought, because the flavor is a lot more vibrant and light.

 ginger beer – ginger beer is a non-alcoholic beverage that’s bubbly and has a big kick of ginger!
 I prefer brands that are spicier like fever-tree ginger beer.
 However, if you prefer less spice, there are other brands out there that you can defer to like bundaberg ginger beer.
+Do not use ginger ale in this recipe!
+The ginger beer is what makes it a moscow mule cocktail.

 this recipe’s must haves